 Enhanced weathering of minerals N/A N/A N/A See main text for mitigation potentials Addition of basic minerals counteracts ocean acidification (Taylor et al., 2016) N/A May have negative effects on water quality (Atekwane et al. 2005) Could improve soil quality (Rau & Caldiera 1999; Kantola et al 2017) N/A N/A N/A Can contribute to increase food production by replenishing plant available silicon, potassium and other plant nutrients (Beerling et al., 2018) N/A N/A N/A N/A N/a N/A Carbon dioxide removal Bioenergy and BECCS Likely will reduce natural habitat with negative effects on biodiversity (Hof et al. 2018) Would reduce natural pollinators due to decreased natural habitat if in competition (Keitt 2009).
-The use of BECCS could reduce air pollution (SR15) See main text for mitigation potentials Mitigation potential (see main text) will reduce ocean acidification.
-Will likely require water for plantations of first growing trees and models show high risk of water scarcity if BECCS is deployed on widespread scale (Popp et al 2011; Smith et al. 2016; Hejazi et al., 2014) through both increases in water withdrawals (Hejazi et al., 2015) and changes in surface runoff (Cibin et al., 2015) Bioenergy can affect freshwater quality via changes in nitrogen runoff from fertiliser application.
+The use of BECCS could reduce air pollution (SR1.5) See main text for mitigation potentials Mitigation potential (see main text) will reduce ocean acidification.
+Will likely require water for plantations of fast growing trees and models show high risk of water scarcity if BECCS is deployed on widespread scale (Popp et al. 2011; Smith et al. 2016; Hejazi et al., 2014) through both increases in water withdrawals (Hejazi et al., 2015) and changes in surface runoff (Cibin et al., 2015) Bioenergy can affect freshwater quality via changes in nitrogen runoff from fertiliser application.
 However, the sign of the effect depends on what would have happened absent any bioenergy production, with some studies indicating improvements in water quality (Ng et al., 2010) and others showing declines (Sinha et al., 2019) Will likely decrease soil quality if exotic fast growing trees used (Stoy et al. 2018) N/A N/A BECCS and biofuels can contribute up to 300 EJ of primary energy by 2100 (Clarke et al., 2014).
-BECCS will likely lead to significant trade-offs with food production (Smith et al 2016; Popp et al., 2017; Fujimori et al., in review) N/A N/A N/A BECCS would drive land use conversion on and reduce opportun ities for recreatio n'tourism BECCS would drive land use conversion and reduce culturally significant landscapes.
+BECCS will likely lead to significant trade-offs with food production (Smith et al 2016; Popp et al., 2017; Fujimori et al., in review) N/A N/A N/A BECCS would drive land use conversi on and reduce opportun ities for recreation/lourism BECCS would drive land use conversion and reduce culturally significant landscapes.
 BECCS would drive land use conversion and reduce genetic diversity.

-Table SM6.10 Impacts on Nature's Contributions to People of integrated response options based on value chain management
+Table 6.71 Impacts on Nature's Contributions to People of integrated response options based on value chain management

-Integrated resp based on v management Habitat creation and maintenance Pollination and dispersal of seeds and other propagules Regulation of air quality Regulation of climate Regulation of ocean acidification Regulation of freshwater quantity, flow and timing Regulation of freshwater and coastal water quality Formation, protection and decontamination of soils and sediments Regulation of hazards and extreme events Regulation of organisms detrimental to humans Energy Food and feed Materials and assistance Medicinal, biochemical and genetic resources Learning and inspiration Physical and psychological experiences Supporting identities Maintenance of options Demand management Dietary change Will lead to reduced expansion of ag lands, which can increase natural habitat (Tilman et al. 2001) N/A N/A See main text on climate mitigation impacts N/A Will reduce water consumption if less water- intensive food/livestock needs to be produced (Tilman et al. 2001) Reduced meat consumption will improve water quality (Stoll- Kleeman & O'Riordan 2015) N/A N/A N/A N/A Will help increase global food supplies (Kastner et al. 2012) N/A N/A N/A N/A N/A N/A
+Integrated res Habitat creation and maintenance Pollination and dispersal of seeds and other propagules Regulation of air quality Regulation of climate Regulation of ocean acidification Regulation of freshwater quantity, flow and timing Regulation of freshwater and coastal water quality Formation, protection and decontamination of soils and sediments Regulation of hazards and extreme events Regulation of organisms detrimental to humans Energy Food and feed Materials and assistance Medicinal, biochemical and genetic resources Learning and inspiration Physical and psychological experiences Supporting identities Maintenance of options Will lead to reduced Will reduce water Reduced meat expansion of consumption consumption ag lands, if less water- will improve which can intensive water Will help increase See main food/livestock quality increase natural text on needs to be global food habitat climate produced Kleeman & supplies Demand Dietary (Tilman et al. mitigation (Tilman et al. O'Riordan (Kastner et management change 2001) N/A N/A impacts N/A 2001) 2015) N/A N/A N/A N/A al. 2012) N/A N/A N/A N/A N/A N/A